rakuten-frontend/grunt-charset/README.md

 }
 ```

-#### Custom File Types
+#### Custom file types
-You can add a new file type using object notation.
+You can add custom replacement config.
-In this example, `<?xml ...?>` code in ".xml" files are replaced.
+In this case, `<?xml ...?>` code blocks in ".xml" files will be replaced.

 ```js
 options: {